Limits of combinatorial patchworking: Viro's patchworking

 We say that two regions $R\neq S$ are \emph{neighbors} if there is an edge in $\cS_{\leq1}$ connecting a point in $R$ and a point in $S$.
-Further, we call a region $S$ \emph{nested} in a region $R$, write $R>S$, if either $R$ is the root region, or $R$ is proper and corresponding to an oval whose interior contains the oval corresponding to $S$.
+Further, we call a region $S$ \emph{nested} in a region $R$, and write $R>S$, if either $R$ is the root region or $R$ is proper and corresponds to an oval whose interior contains the oval corresponding to $S$.
 If additionally $R$ and $S$ are neighbors, we say $R$ is the \emph{parent} of $S$, and $S$ is a \emph{child} of $R$.
-In particular every proper region has exactly one parent, and neighboring regions are always comparable under $>$.
-This partial ordering of the regions is exactly the Rohlin--Viro notation encoded as a rooted tree, and the root region is the maximal element of that partial order.
+In particular, every proper region has exactly one parent, and neighboring regions are always comparable under $>$.
+The \emph{depth} of a proper region is the depth of the corresponding oval, and the depth of the root region is $-1$.
+In particular, the depth of a child is always one more than the depth of its parent.
+This partial ordering of the regions is exactly the Rokhlin--Viro notation encoded as a rooted tree, and the root region is the maximal element of that partial order.
 If two patchworked curves $\cC(\cT,\sigma)$ and $\cC(\cT',\sigma')$ are isotopic, and if additionally there is some vertex in $A^\diamond/{\equiv}$ which for both curves lies in the respective root region, then we call $\cC(\cT,\sigma)$ and $\cC(\cT',\sigma')$ \emph{root isotopic}.
-Recall that the two cellular surfaces $\cS(\cT,\sigma)$ and $\cS(\cT',\sigma')$ share the same vertex set $A^\diamond/{\equiv}$.
+Recall that the two cellular surfaces $\cS(\cT)$ and $\cS(\cT')$ share the same vertex set $A^\diamond/{\equiv}$.

-\section{Equivalence of sign distributions}
+\subsection{Equivalence of sign distributions}

 It is easy to see that for any triangulation there are always distinct sign distributions giving the same patchworked curve.
 This comes from underlying symmetries, which we explore next.
-While the results of this section are known we include a brief sketch for the sake of completeness.
+While the results of this section are known, we include a brief sketch for the sake of completeness.

 A \emph{unimodular transformation} of $\RR^2$ is an affine-linear transformation of the plane which leaves the integer lattice $\ZZ^2$ invariant.
 For a finite set $X\subset\ZZ^2$ of lattice points, the \emph{group of symmetries} $\Aut(X)$ is the group of unimodular transformations fixing $X$.
-The unimodular affine maps are precisely those which are area preserving.
-By construction $\Aut(X)$ is always finite.
+The unimodular affine maps are precisely those that are area-preserving.
+By construction, $\Aut(X)$ is always finite.
 Again, we fix $d\geq 1$ and set $A = d \cdot \Delta_2\cap\ZZ^2$. \begin{lemma} The group $\Aut(A)$ is isomorphic to the symmetric group $\Sym{3}$ permuting the three vertices of the triangle $d\cdot\Delta_2$.
-Moreover, the group $\Aut(A^\diamond)$ is generated by the linear transformations
+The group $\Aut(A^\diamond)$ is the dihedral group of order eight.
+It contains the four maps